Seahorses and Seadragons

 A fish like few others

-Shedd is home to several species of seahorse, and a few of their cousin seadragons, each as unique as the last.
+Shedd is home to several species of seahorse, each as unique as the last.
 The scientific name for the seahorse, Hippocampus, comes from the Greek words meaning "horse" and "monster," but these gentle animals are actually fishes!

 They’re poor swimmers, so they latch onto seagrass and corals with their prehensile tails and wait for food to drift by them, sucking up their meal with their tube-like snout.